imzqqq/chat/website/spec/content/client-server-api/_index.md

 Forbidden access, e.g. joining a room without permission, failed login.

 `M_UNKNOWN_TOKEN`
-The access token specified was not recognised.
+The access or refresh token specified was not recognised.

 An additional response parameter, `soft_logout`, might be present on the response for 401 HTTP status codes.
 See [the soft logout